Owaisk23/MyReads-Project/README.md

 Of course, you are free to start this project from scratch if you wish!
 Just be sure to use [Create React App](https://github.com/facebookincubator/create-react-app) to bootstrap the project.

+# Project Details

+MyReads is just like a books library where we can seacrh and manange the books.
+This webpage consist of two pages, first page you see is the main page where you have three portions for books currently reading, want to read or read.
+The second page is the search page where you can search for additional books.
+On both pages there is a dropdown to select the shelve.

+# Installation Instructions

+Run following commands to start project

+* If you are not in the folder then type this command `cd MyReads-Project`
+* install project dependencies with `npm install`
+* start development server with `npm start` or `sudo npm start`
+* now open your browser and type url `localhost:3000`

 ## TL;DR

 To get started developing right away: